 Code Title of TU tot. h ECTS

 Compulsory

 SO.5000 Master thesis 45

 SO.5001 Seminar attendance IV 14 0.5

-· 45.5
+45.5

-The teaching coordinator will inform the student about the choice and distribution of the TU and available Master thesis subjects.
-The student's choice and distribution of the TU and Master thesis subject must by confirmed by the teaching coordinator.
+The teaching coordinator will inform the student about the choice and distribution of the TU and available Master's thesis subjects.
+The student's choice and distribution of the TU and Master's thesis subject must by confirmed by the teaching coordinator.
 An agreement signed by both parties will be made available to the Dean's Office.

-Elective Courses (offered in the 2nd or 3rd Semester; 11 ECTS are required)
+2.1.2 Elective Courses (offered in the 2nd or 3rd Semester; 12.5 ECTS are required)

-The list of elective courses changes every year and the updated list is published on the web-page of MScSoft http://softmatter.ch.
-Typically offered elective courses include:
+The list of elective courses changes every year and the updated list is published on the web-page of MScSoft, http://softmatter.ch.
+Typically, offered elective courses include:

-Code Title of TU tot. h ECTS CH.4805 Advanced polymer chemistry (lecture) 28 3 SO.4510 Polymer engineering (lecture) 28 3 SO.4511 Exercises in polymer engineering (exercises) 14 1.5 CH.4855 Physical chemistry of self assembly (lecture) 28 3 BE-SO.4530 Applied biomaterials (lecture) 28 3 SO.4540 Soft matter modelling and simulation techniques (lecture) 28 3 SO.4541 Soft matter modelling and simulation techniques (exercises) 14 1.5 SO.4550 Materials for energy applications (lecture) 28 3 SO.4560 Risk-assessment and toxicology of modern materials (lecture) 14 1.5 SO.4570 Biomembranes (lecture) 28 3 CH.4856 Principles and materials for solar energy conversion (lecture) 28 3 CH.4024 Selected topics in materials and inorganic chemistry (lecture) 28 3
+Code Title of TU tot. h ECTS CH.4805 Advanced polymer chemistry (lecture) 28 3 SO.4510 Polymer engineering (lecture) 28 3 SO.4511 Exercises in polymer engineering (exercises) 14 1.5 CH.4855 Physical chemistry of self-assembly (lecture) 28 3 UBE.01835 Applied biomaterials (lecture) 28 3 SO.4540 Soft matter modelling and simulation techniques (lecture) 28 3 SO.4541 Soft matter modelling and simulation techniques (exercises) 14 1.5 SO.4550 Materials for energy applications (lecture) 28 3 SO.4560 Risk-assessment and toxicology of modern materials (lecture) 14 1.5 SO.4570 Biomembranes (lecture) 28 3 SCH.04857 Selected topics in physical chemistry (lecture) 28 3 CH.4024 Selected topics in materials and inorganic chemistry (lecture) 28 3